turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 In this session we'll take a quick overview of "Waterfall," "Agile," how to begin better managing your projects at Turing, and how to build even better teams.

 ### Waterfall vs. Agile (Jeff)

 ![Agile vs. Waterfall](https://github.com/turingschool/career-development-curriculum/blob/master/files/Agile%20vs.%20Waterfall.png)

 #### Waterfall
+Waterfall follows these steps in a one-off activity:
-1. Requirements - the big book of features
+1. Requirements: The clients, market researchers, and project managers develop a book of features
-2. Technical Design - "architects"
-3. Implementation - "code monkeys"
-4. Verification - handoff to Q/A
+2. Technical Design: Software architects design what the app should look like
+3. Implementation: Developers follow the spec to the letter to build out the application
+4. Verification: QA tests the app according to the spec
-5. Maintenance - let interns fix the bugs
+5. Maintenance: Interns troubleshoot bugs

 #### Strengths of Waterfall
+This works well in scenarios in which testing is:
+ * infeasible
+ * expensive
+ * dangerous

 * Once requirements are set, you can estimate how long it'll take to build.
 But...you're wrong.
 * Easy to stagger teams, have one hand off to the next each phase
 * Spend a long time in 1 & 2 billing clients and you don't have to build anything
 * When the project fails you blame the requirements and those people are long gone

-#### Problems of Waterfall
+#### Weaknesses of Waterfall

 * Writing requirements is impossible
 * Each phase takes months/years -- quickly outdated
 * No chance to "listen to the code"
 * No user feedback until complete
 * No potential for revenue until complete
-* It just doesn't work

 #### Agile